Complete condensation of photon noise in nonlinear dissipative systems: Appendix: Deriving the effect of nonlinear loss on probabilities and coherences directly from the Heisenberg picture

 With the formal solutions for $b$ and $d$, we may now plug them back into the terms L1A, L1B, L2A, and L2B.
 Let us start with L1A and L1B.
 L1A , under the Markov approximation, is given as:

 To proceed, we carry out the following steps (these will be repeated for the terms L1B, L2A, and L2B):

 In what follows, we consider the limiting case in which the decay of $d$, set by $\gamma$ is much faster than the gain dynamics.
-This is the same adiabatic approximation that was used to simplify the equation of motion for the gain.
+This is the same adiabatic approximation that was used in the density matrix treatment of the nonlinear Fano resonance.
 Under those conditions, the third term becomes:

 This allows us to write L1A as